AliceO2Group/simulation/docs/o2dpgworkflow/README.md

 There are a few very useful command-line options for this one though
 * `-tt <regex>` which specifies the "target task" up to which the workflow should be executed,
 * `--mem-limit <mem limit [MB]>`: instructs the runner to only execute tasks so that the memory limit is not exceeded,
-* `--cpu-limit <numpber of CPUS>`: instructs the runner to only execute tasks so that the CPUlimit is not exceeded.
+* `--cpu-limit <number of CPUS>`: instructs the runner to only execute tasks so that the CPUlimit is not exceeded.
 * `--rerun-from <regex>`: force the runner to start at given tasks whose name matches the `<regex>`,
 * `--target-labels <list> <of> <target> <labels>`: each task has labels assigned; run all tasks that have at least one of the specified labels.